SadaruwanSRI/Time_Table/README.md

 # Time_Table
-Optimizing university time table for academic and examination
+Creating university timetables for academic and examination, using operation research concepts using python.